Electric Light Parade

 The participating high school marching bands will compete for the Best Illuminated Band awards during the parade.
 Awards are given in two categories: large band and small band.
 The high school bands that are most well-lit in each category will win $500 courtesy of the Lansing Board of Water and Light and a $500 gift card to Marshall Music, courtesy of Marshall Music.

-2024 Electric Light Parade Grand Marshal: Jayci Simon
+2025 Electric Light Parade Grand Marshal: Herman Moore

-Grand Marshal and Detroit Tigers Paws vehicles courtesy of Shaheen Chevrolet.
+Grand Marshal and Detroit Tigers Paws vehicles are provided by Shaheen Chervrolet.

 Electric Light Parade Participants